Mario Kart 8

 - Fixes balance issues and implements a number of other fixes for overall player enjoyment.

 This change reverted the online rating system to follow rules similar to Version 1.0, making it easier for high-rated players to gain points.

 The version 4.0 update was released on April 23, 2015.

 - Adds DLC characters Villager, Isabelle, and Dry Bowser, and courses from the Crossing and Bell Cups to the online rotation if DLC Pack 2 has been purchased.

 - Adds 200cc as a selectable class.

 - Adds new amiibo-unlocked outfits for the Bowser, Sonic, Villager, Mega Man, Rosalina, and Toad amiibo, and preemptively adds outfits for the Olimar, Wario, and Pac-Man amiibo, which would be released later.

 The version 4.1 update was released on May 1, 2015, and automatically unlocks the Mirror and 200cc classes if they weren't unlocked already, among other minor fixes.

 A short signature tune of Kazumi Totaka's, this tune is hidden in almost every game in which he has composed music for.
 Some tracks in the game feature Yoshis that cheer for the racers, and there is a chance one of them will be singing the song (as Totaka is also the voice of Yoshi).
-But to make it even harder to listen to, it is low in volume and easily drowned out by the background music, the Yoshis' animations and sounds are set randomly every race, and you cannot hear it in MKTV replays.
-You must actually be racing the course.
+But to make it even harder to listen to, it is low in volume and easily drowned out by the background music, the Yoshis' animations and sounds are set randomly every race, and the player cannot hear it in MKTV replays.
+Players must actually be racing the course.